 For a lighter and refreshing spritz:

 - 70 proof alcohol – 300 mL (or less, depending on the desired concentration)

 You don’t have to be limited with just one kind of essential oil for each note.
-However, essential oils are potent, and citrus essential oils are especially so—they’d eat away at plastic, so be sure to mix and store the blends in a glass container, preferably a thick and dark one that would protect your perfume from light degradation.
-Here are great examples.
+However, essential oils are potent, and citrus essential oils are especially so—they’d eat away at plastic, so be sure to mix and store the blends in a glass spray bottle, preferably a thick and dark one that would protect your perfume from light degradation.